Skip to content

 G=1.5RrRr+RLG = 1.5 \cdot \frac{R_r}{R_r + R_L}

-or in dBi:
+or if you want it in dBi:

 GdBi=10log10(1.5RrRr+RL)G_{\text{dBi}} = 10 \log_{10}\left(1.5 \cdot \frac{R_r}{R_r + R_L}\right)

-Step 1 — Wavelength and circumference:
+Step 1 — Figure out the wavelength and circumference:

 λ=cf=3×10814×106=21.43 m\lambda = \frac{c}{f} = \frac{3 \times 10^8}{14 \times 10^6} = 21.43 \text{ m}